 Comfort and eco-sustainability are the key words for describing Husk and Husk Outdoor, designed by Patricia Urquiola.
 The collection is a tribute to softness, and just looking at these pieces is restful.
 The unprecedented design language includes generous extra soft cushions with a quilted design and a comfortable seat with a brightly coloured cover.
 Once again, classic themes emerge in contemporary versions.
 Eco-sustainability is current and vitally important: the shells of armchairs are in Hirek®, a special plastic formed from recycled and recyclable polymers.

-Hirek® white plastic material
+Hirek® plastic material

 polyester fibre, cover in water repellent polyester fibre

-white, black, orange, light blue or acid green aluminium profiles painted with polyester powder
+aluminium profiles with polyester powder painting

 plastic material and stainless steel

 Waterproof cover cloth

 PES fabric coated on one side in PU

 Dimensions & Download

 Are You an Architect or a Designer?